 It’s not an overly complicated diet, but it’s an important one to follow if you want your mouse to stay happy and healthy.

-Other Foods That Your Mice Should Avoid
+The 6 Other Foods That Your Mice Should Avoid

-While you might think that since a mouse is a rodent, you can feed them just about anything, but that’s not the case.
+You might think that since a mouse is a rodent, you can feed them just about anything, but that’s not the case.
 If you want your mouse to live a long, happy life, there are a few foods that you need to avoid.

 While lettuce won’t kill your pet mouse, it will cause diarrhea.
 It’s not the end of the world, but it’s going to make cleaning their cage much more difficult.
 Also, no one likes having diarrhea, not even mice.